Communication and Theatre

-The Bachelor of Arts with a communication emphasis is the study and practice of communication builds essential competencies in understanding and using language, sharing ideas and experiences and enrolling others in possibilities for personal/communal growth and excellence in the workplace.
+The Bachelor of Arts in Communication and Theatre (communication emphasis) is the study and practice of communication that builds essential competencies in understanding and using language, sharing ideas and experiences.

-Communication courses provide majors with a broad base of knowledge and application to develop creative and critical thinking processes, which shape messages to impact others in a multitude of social and work environments.
+Communication courses provide majors with a broad base of knowledge and application to develop creative and critical thinking processes, which shape messages that impact others in a multitude of social and work environments.
 Faculty prepare students for professional employment or graduate studies.

-Courses and internships, along with participation in extracurricular opportunities, prepare students for a broad range of careers in communication such as in mass media industries, public relations in numerous fields, event planning, education, business, cultural & performance organizations, political science, government and speech pathology.
+Courses and internships, along with participation in extracurricular opportunities, prepare students for a broad range of careers in communication such as in mass media industries, public relations in numerous fields, event planning, education, business, cultural and performance organizations, political science, government and speech pathology.
 Visit the academic course catalog for course descriptions.

 STUDENT LEARNING OUTCOMES:

 - Gather, interpret, analyze and produce oral and written communication.

-- Apply the understanding of language and media formats with skills in speaking, listening, voice production, audience analysis, message/campaign development, storytelling, performance of literature, persuasion & negotiation, interviewing & reporting, small group dynamics, problem-solving and decision-making.
+- Apply the understanding of language and media formats with skills in speaking, listening, voice production, audience analysis, message/campaign development, storytelling, performance of literature, persuasion and negotiation, interviewing and reporting, small group dynamics, problem-solving and decision-making.

-- Develop commitments and apply faith in learning, leading and serving, along with their mastery knowledge of mass media tools and speech communication skills, to the workplace and in civic engagement.
+- Apply faith in learning, leading and serving, along with the mastery of knowledge of mass media tools and speech communication skills, to the workplace and in civic engagement.